ProRuan/videoflix-frontend/README.md

-# 🎬 Videoflix App – REST API Documentation
+# 🎬 Videoflix App – Frontend Documentation

 **Videoflix** is a video platform that allows users to create accounts, browse a video library, and watching videos.